Neuman & Esser: History

 NEUMAN & ESSER was founded as "J. L. Neuman & Cie.
 Maschinenfabrik" during the Industrial Revolution.

-Brothers Johann Leonard Neuman and Friedrich August Neuman started the company, "Gebrüder Neuman", in 1829, which was later renamed "J. L. Neuman & Cie.
+Brothers Johann Leonard Neuman and Friedrich August Neuman started the company "Gebrüder Neuman" in 1829, which was later renamed "J. L. Neuman & Cie.
 Maschinenfabrik" in 1830.
-This emergence founded the name of the company, known today, as "Neuman & Esser".
-Friedrich August Neuman also worked in boiler construction, that also still exists today, in Eschweiler, under the name "FA Neuman GmbH & Co.
+This emergence founded the name of the company, known today as "Neuman & Esser".
+Friedrich August Neuman also worked in boiler construction which still exists today in Eschweiler under the name "FA Neuman GmbH & Co.
 KG".

 In the beginning, NEA produced hydraulic presses, decatizing rollers, reciprocating steam-powered engines and napping mills.
-Additionally, NEA serviced defective existing machines of customers.
-In 1888, the company moved into a new and larger production hall in the Clasenstraße, near the Aachen West railway station.
+Additionally, NEA serviced defective existing machines for customers.
+In 1888, the company moved into a new and larger production hall in Clasenstraße, near the Aachen West station.
 In the year 1891, Oscar Peters presided as the sole owner of the machinery factory.
 Since then, Neuman & Esser has been owned by the Peters family.